LeweyM/LeweyM.github.io/personal-site/content/posts/6-Pretty-Vizualizations.md

 ## A quick command line tool

-Let's add one more thing before we finish with our vizualizer.
+Let's add one more thing before we finish with our visualizer.
 We want to be able to use it, quickly and easily, so let's make a command that we can run which takes a regular expression and shows us what the compiled FSM looks like.

 Let's set up a `main` function[^2].